Embryo grading and quality assessment explained

 - Małgorzata Wójt – Head of the embryological laboratory at Salve Medica with 18 years of experience in the field of fertility.

 She specializes in assisted reproduction procedures.
-She completed a series of trainings and workshops in Poland and in the world including ESHRE certificate of Senior Clinical Embryologist, which entitles the clinical embryologist to practice in all European countries.
+She completed a series of training and workshops in Poland and across the world including the ESHRE certificate of Senior Clinical Embryologist, which entitles the clinical embryologist to practice in all European countries.